secrierlab/CancerG0Arrest/README.md

 ## TCGA_DormancyEvaluation

 This folder contains code used to profile quiescence levels of solid cancer, primary tumour samples, across the TCGA cohort.

+- **TCGA_QS_vs_SenescenceMarkers.R:** investigates the relationship between quiescence and senescnece in cancer
+- **TCGA_QS_vs_StemnessExpressionIndicies.R:** investigates the relationship between quiescence and stem cell marker expression in cancer using data Malta et al 2018, Cell
+- **TCGA_QS_vs_TelomeraseActivity.R:** investigates the relationship between quiescence and telomerase activation in cancer using data from Noureen et al 2021, Nature Communications
+- **TCGA_CDKN1A_expression_QS.R**: shows the association between quiescence levels and CDKN1A (encoding p21) expression in cancer
+- **TCGA_Kmeans_QuiescenceGenes.R:** clusters TCGA samples into high quiescence and low quiescence groups, after the removal of tissue specific expression patterns
+- **TCGA_PHATE_with_TissueTypeComBatCorrection.R:"** performs PHATE dimentionality reduction on TCGA samples based on the expression of quiescence biomarker genes, following the removal of tissue specific expression patterns.
+- **TCGA_QS_vs_WGD.R** shows the association between quiescence levels of whole-genome duplication events in cancer
+- **TCGA_QS_correlation_with_ProliferationMarkers.R:** shows the association between quiescence scores and the expression of previously reported markers of proliferating cells
+- **TCGA_PHATE_without_TissueTypeComBatCorrection.R:** performs PHATE dimentionality reduction on TCGA samples based on the expression of quiescence biomarker genes, without the removal of tissue specific expression patterns.
+- **AvStemCellDivision_vs_meanTCGA_QS.R:** shows the correlation between mean quiescence scores across TCGA cancer types and reported stem cell division estimates for the corresponding tissues, using data from Tomasetti and Vogelstein, 2015, Science